 The North Branch Otter Creek Bridge in Greenwood County, Kansas, is a well-known, triple-arch stone bridge listed on the National Register of Historical Places.
 It was built by pioneer bridge builder Walter Sharp, as shown by the plaque.
 Walter Sharp is renowned for being the foremost builder of the famous Cowley County stone arch bridges.

-When the old Otter Creek Bridge was replaced with a modern structure, the old bridge was preserved and left for pedestrians to walk on and passersby to admire.
+When the old Otter Creek Bridge was replaced with a modern structure, the old bridge was preserved at the insistence of the local people, and left for pedestrians to walk on and passersby to admire.

 The Otter Creek Bridge is one of the few remaining bridges Walter Sharp built employing a series of highly rounded arches.
 Where a large waterway was critical, Walter Sharp seems to have favored this method of constructing a series of smaller, rounded arches on thin piers instead of one or several long, flat arches.
 The famous Dunkard Mill Bridge over the Walnut in Cowley outside of Arkansas City was an example of this kind of construction.
 Greenwood’s double-arch Fall River stone bridge shows this design as well.